The Importance of Credit

 CreditWise from Capital One can help with all of that.
 You can access your TransUnion® VantageScore® 3.0 credit score—another popular scoring model—every week and monitor your credit with CreditWise.
 It’s free for everyone—Capital One customer or not.
 And using it won’t hurt your score.

-You can also get free copies of your TransUnion, Experian® and Equifax® credit reports every 12 months at AnnualCreditReport.com.
-And through April 2021, you can also receive free online reports every week.
+You can also get free copies of your TransUnion, Experian® and Equifax® credit reports at AnnualCreditReport.com.

 No matter how you monitor your credit, just know you’re taking an important step to develop good credit habits.